tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 Suppose your project has a backlog of items totaling 1,000 points, and a stakeholder wants to know when the project will be completed.
 The team could say that, based on the current team's velocity (which is driven by the team's resources), the team can complete the backlog in 20 sprints, or 40 weeks.

-But agile teams don't usually define all the needed tasks up front in an endless backlog.
-The whole idea is to constantly course-correct by demo'ing the output of your sprint to the owners, and then make adjustments for the next sprint.
+But agile teams don't usually define all the needed tasks upfront in an endless backlog.
+The whole idea is to constantly course-correct by demonstrating the output of your sprint to the owners, and then make adjustments for the next sprint.

 During sprint planning, writers assign points to the tickets.
 Each ticket might be weighted as follows:

 * 1 point = 0.5 days work or less
-* 2 points = 1 days of work
+* 2 points = 1 day of work
 * 3 points = 1.5 days of work
 * 4 points = 2 days of work